 Expect getting permission to take anywhere from one to three months.
 Permission should be obtained before you complete your work.
 It is sometimes more difficult and more expensive to obtain permission after a book, film, or recording is complete.
 If the copyright owner becomes aware that you have a vested interest in obtaining permission (for example, your book is already in production), the price may rise.
 Also, if you can’t obtain permission, you’ll have to redo the work, which is expensive and time-consuming.
 The best policy is to start seeking all required permissions as soon as possible.

 The primary issue that arises when seeking permission is whether you will have to pay for the permission you seek.
 Sometimes, the owner of the work will not require payment if the amount you wish to use is small, or if the owner wishes to contribute to an educational or nonprofit effort.
 In some cases, an artist or musician eager for exposure may agree to suspend payment unless the work becomes profitable, or may condition payment on other factors.

-Although many uses of works may be free, you should usually expect to pay something — even a minimal fee — for copyright permission.
-For example, the evolving world of stock photos has made it possible to get some photo permissions for as low as $2.
+Although many uses of works may be free, you should usually expect to pay something—even a minimal fee—for copyright permission.
+For example, the evolving world of stock photos has made it possible to get some photo permissions for around $5.
 Or it could be a fairly hefty payment.
 For example, using a song in a commercial usually requires a payment of several thousand dollars.

 Get It in Writing

 Relying on an oral agreement or understanding is almost always a mistake.
 You and the rights owner may have misunderstood each other or remembered the terms of your agreement differently.
 This can lead to disputes.
 If you have to go to court to enforce your unwritten agreement, you’ll have difficulty proving exactly what the terms are.
 Get written permission agreements—do not rely on oral agreements.